1 child dies, 3 sickened by E. coli linked to San Diego fair

 SAN DIEGO — Authorities say E. coli bacteria encountered at the San Diego County Fair has killed one child and sickened three others.

 A Friday night release from the San Diego County Health and Human Services Agency announced four confirmed cases linked to animal contact.
-While three cases didn’t result in hospitalization, a 2-year-old boy was hospitalized and died from a complication June 24.
+While three cases didn’t result in hospitalization, the San Diego Union-Tribune reports that Jedidiah King Cabezuela, 2, visited the Del Mar Fairgrounds on June 15, became ill on June 19, and died on June 24.

+Dr. Erin McDonald of the health agency told the Union-Tribune that Jedidiah suffered from a dangerous complication that occurs when the infection causes damage and inflammation in the kidneys, causing clots to form that can lead to organ failure.

 The children between the ages of 2 and 13 visited the fair from June 8 to 15 and had symptoms from June 10 to June 16.